leoschwarz/qpdftools/cline_docs/activeContext.md

    - ✅ Make the script executable
 6. ✅ Set up CI/CD for Windows builds
    - ✅ Create GitHub Actions workflow for Windows builds
+7. ✅ Fix GitHub Actions build issues
+   - ✅ Fix Qt module specification in GitHub Actions workflow
+8. ✅ Create cross-compilation guide
+   - ✅ Document MXE-based cross-compilation
+   - ✅ Document Docker-based cross-compilation
+   - ✅ Document MinGW-based cross-compilation

 ## Current State
 The project has completed the implementation of Windows build support.
 All the required changes have been made to support Windows builds, including CMake configuration updates, Windows-specific resources, external tool handling updates, dependencies directory structure, build automation script, and CI/CD configuration.
+The GitHub Actions workflow has been fixed to correctly specify Qt modules, and a comprehensive guide for cross-compiling from Linux to Windows has been created.

 ## Next Steps
 1. Test the Windows build process
 2. Update the actual icon file (app.ico) from the SVG source
 3. Consider adding more features to the build script as needed
+4. Test the cross-compilation process using the provided guide